Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 ### Running

 Once built, we can run our extension, but it will throw an exception since the Smart Pendant app API server isn't running.
-You'll also need a concrete SL4J logging loggig implementation - such as the `slf4j-simple.jar` file below which logs to standard output.
+You'll also need a concrete SL4J logging implementation - such as the `slf4j-simple.jar` file below which logs to standard output.

 ```bash
 java -cp yaskawa-ext-1.0.0.jar:libthrift-0.11.0.jar:slf4j-api.jar:slf4j-simple.jar:MyExtension.jar:.
 MyExtension